Clayface: Preston Payne

 The third version of Clayface, Preston Payne, first appeared at the end of Detective Comics #477 before making his first full appearance in Detective Comics #478–479.
 Suffering from hyperpituitarism, Payne works at S.T.A.R.
 Labs-Gotham division searching for a cure.
 He obtains a sample of Matt Hagen's blood, and isolates an enzyme which he introduces into his own bloodstream.
-Although he is briefly able to shape his own appearance, this effect is short-lived: while on a date, his flesh begins to melt, and when he grabs his horrified girlfriend's arm, she completely dissolves into a shapeless pile of protoplasm.
-Payne builds an anti-dissolving exoskeleton suit to support his clay-like flesh and contain his contagion, but he soon learns that he needs to transmit this dissolving contagion onto others to survive by touching them (he feels excruciating pain before this happens, which only stops when he touches someone).
+Although he is briefly able to shape his own appearance, this effect is short-lived: while on a date, his flesh begins to melt, and when he grabs his horrified girlfriend's arm, she completely dissolves into protoplasm.
+Payne builds an exoskeleton to support his body and contain his contagion, but he soon learns that he needs to transmit this dissolving contagion onto others to survive by touching them.
 During this time, his mental health starts to slip as he falls in love with a wax mannequin he names "Helena", thinking that she is the only woman who is immune to his touch.
-After another breakdown, he thinks Helena enjoys watching men "fighting over her" when he battles Batman yet again in front of the wax doll.
-Although he does not give her up, he keeps her in Arkham Asylum, saying "we're both too polite to admit divorce, but she can't live forever".

-When the Swamp Thing visits Arkham Asylum, he witnesses Payne in an "argument" with Helena.

-Dr. R. Hutton takes a night shift at Arkham Asylum to do research for his new book detailing superhuman psychology.
-He keeps a close watch on the inmates at Arkham Asylum.
-During this time, he sees Clayface spending intimate time with Helena.